the Cake: Guidelines for the Decorator

 opportunity came up to learn about pastry design when I was a very young scrub, and I had the fortunate chance to work

-artist and a former culinary instructor.
+artist and a former baking and pastry instructor.
 The chef didn't mind me coming in

 early or staying late, arriving on my own time to do all my experiments, and who